leorickli/bike-company-spark/README.md

 ### Deploying the infrastructure

-I created simple Dataproc cluster (1 master, 1 worker) to deal with the most the machine learning job.
+I created simple Dataproc cluster (1 master, 1 worker) to deal with the machine learning job.
 This dataset is very small so I had no trouble in processing power.

 There is a [Jupyter notebook](https://github.com/leorickli/bike-company-spark/blob/main/spark_notebook.ipynb) that you can find in this project, it contains the data analysis and machine learning for the project.